cataseven/Statistics-Graph-Chart-Card/README.md

 ### Editor

 General Settings → Overlays → **Date Picker** toggle.
 Position and Group options appear on the same row.
 The **Group** field is always editable — even when the Date Picker toggle is off — so you can assign a group to cards that don't show their own picker.
 When enabled, a **Visible Modes** section appears below with D/W/M/Y checkboxes plus the rolling options (24H / 3D / 7D … 12M), and a **Default Mode** dropdown that also lists the rolling windows.
+The **Date Nav** and **Shortcuts** dropdowns control where the navigator and the mode buttons sit in the bar.

 ### Notes